 I believe that angels are spiritual beings, possessing all the attributes of personality, created by God for His service and glory, and that they are actively involved in the life of believers.
 I believe that Satan and demons are fallen angels that are actively involved in opposing God and His work in this world.
 I believe that God has provided the believer with everything needed to discern and withstand their evil work now, and that He will judge both Satan and the fallen angels for their pride and rebellion in the future.

-I believe that God created man by a direct act on the sixth day of creation.
+I believe that God created man by a direct and special act on the sixth day of creation.
 I believe that man bears the image of God in some degree in both the physical and psychical aspects, and that man is a unified whole and reproduces after his kind.
-I believe that both the material and immaterial aspects of man will either spend an eternity with God or be separated from God, and that man, while defiled with sin, has both the ability and responsibility to choose either life or death.
+I believe that both the material and immaterial aspects of man will either spend an eternity with God or be separated from God, and that man, while sinful, has both the ability and responsibility to choose either life or death.
 I believe that God established marriage between one man and one woman until death and desires it to be a complete union benefiting the couple both physically and spiritually.

 I believe in a literal, normal, interpretation of prophecy that exalts Jesus Christ.
-I believe that believers in Christ, both dead and living, will be gathered together to Jesus Christ and that there is a time of great tribulation on this Earth in which God demonstrates once again His justice and longsuffering.
-I believe at the end of this time of tribulation, Jesus will return and establish a literal kingdom, and the first one thousand years (i.e. the Millennial Kingdom) will have several unique aspects.
-By the end of this first thousand years, unbelievers will be resurrected and evaluated before God and punished.
-I believe in a literal Heaven and Hell, and that every person will either go to be in the presence of God or be in a place of torment forever beginning from the moment of physical death.
+I believe that believers in Christ, both dead and living, will be gathered together to Jesus Christ and that there is a time of great tribulation on this Earth in which God demonstrates His justice and longsuffering.
+I believe at the end of this time of tribulation, Jesus will return and establish a literal kingdom, and the first one thousand years will have several unique aspects.
+I believe that both believers and unbelievers will be evaluated before God and the former given reward and the latter punished.
+I believe in a literal Heaven, Hell, and Lake of Fire, and that every person will either be in the presence of God or in a place of torment forever.